mavryk-network/mavryk-protocol/etherlink/E2E_SCENARIOS.md

 Follow [these instructions](https://github.com/trilitech/live-testing-protocols/tree/main#tests) specialized with the ERC-1967 test.
 * Local: `npx hardhat test test/proxies/transparent/logicPositiveAndNegative.ts`.
-* Ghostnet: `npx hardhat test --network etherlink test/proxies/transparent/logicPositiveAndNegative.ts`.
+* Basenet: `npx hardhat test --network etherlink test/proxies/transparent/logicPositiveAndNegative.ts`.

 The test should go through, even if the interaction actually fails because of some issues in Etherlink, not the scenario.
 (Fixing Etherlink would be the purpose of the next task.)